 Any worries such as these should really be brought to the attention of the senior’s primary care doctor as soon as possible.

 And, it is important to have a trusted senior care partner readily available who knows the nuances of dementia and other concerns of aging, and that can supply the professional assistance which enables older adults to remain secure, safe, and well.
-Call Home Sweet Home In Home Care at (269) 224-1683 to learn more about our highly skilled, specialized Kalamazoo, MI dementia care team as well as for an in-home assessment to learn how we can help.
-Click here for a list of our full service area.
+Call Home Sweet Home In Home Care at (269) 373-5444 to learn more about our highly skilled, specialized elder care in Kalamazoo and other Michigan communities.
+For a full list of the communities we serve, please visit our Locations page.